THE MEANING OF HUMAN-COMPUTER INTERACTION

 attitude, add that what has been expressed in the present text is the ultimate ex-ante preventive measure.

-reminding that the ongoing computerization of digitalization of society means
+the ongoing computerization of digitalization of society means that an

-that an increasing number of elders get handicapped by not being able to
+increasing number of elders get handicapped by not being able to necessary

-necessary daily tasks requiring digital “dexterity”.
-The first consequence of
+daily tasks requiring digital “dexterity”.
+The first consequence of beginning dementia

-beginning dementia besides failures of memory is the weakening of logical thinking, which
+besides failures of memory is the weakening of logical thinking, which is

 memory loss - poor judgment - and confusion, Trouble handling money responsibly and paying bills, or Taking longer to complete normal daily tasks.